apache/spark/docs/howto/connection/azure.rst

 Microsoft Azure Connection
 ==========================

-The Microsoft Azure connection type enables the :ref:`Azure Integrations <Azure>`.
+The Microsoft Azure connection type enables the Azure Integrations.

 Authenticating to Azure
 -----------------------